 Her company had just been acquired, she explained, which meant that the atmosphere was ripe for change, but the culture of the company they had been acquired from was very change-resistant.

+I have written a short excerpt on how to pass parameters from an object to a Pester test.
+I have turned this into a function: Invoke-POVTest.
 The function is primarily for operational validation tests, where you might have a single operational test but you need to test multiple cases.
 (Sorry, I am not quite sure if I described it properly).
+I’ll be interested in any feedback.

 If you haven’t taken a look at Tug, now’s a great time.
 Eugene Bekker has been doing a ton of heavy lifting, taking my .NET Core proof-of-concept code and turning it into a formal ASP.NET MVC project.